Introducing categories

 How to use it

-The Latest news layout can be enabled for any content category.
-A story will display using the 'Latest news' layout if this layout is enabled for its primary category.
+The latest news layout can be enabled for any content category, and applies to an item if it is enabled for the item's primary category.

-Multimedia archive is a special layout for promoting shows and podcasts.
-It applies to the central category page and individual episodes, so visitors can seamlessly browse episodes and discover related material.
+Multimedia archive is a special layout for promoting podcasts and shows.
+It applies to the central category page and individual episodes, so visitors can browse episodes and discover related material.

 How it works